-&lt;sup>23 Note that such a "decreasing returns puzzle" is not a specific phenomenon to the Japanese industry data.
-For example, using data on (roughly) two-digit industries in the United States, Basu, Fernald, and Kimball (2002) report that the weighted-averages of the estimated returns to scale are 0.87 and 0.89 for non-durable manufacturing and non-manufacturing respectively (see Table 4).
-Using quarterly data on value-added for three-digit manufacturing industries in U.S., Burnside, Eichenbaum, and Rebelo (1995) also report that the estimated value-added returns to scale range from 0.8 to 0.9.
-One possible explanation for this puzzle is that "countercyclical within-industry reallocations" will tend to appear as
+25. Note that such a "decreasing returns puzzle" is not a phenomenon specific to the Japanese industry data.
+For example, using data on (roughly) two-digit industries in the United States, Basu, Fernald, and Kimball (2002) report that the weighted averages of the estimated returns to scale are 0.87 and 0.89 for nondurable manufacturing and non-manufacturing, respectively (see Table 4).
+Using quarterly data on value added for three-digit manufacturing industries in the United States, Burnside, Eichenbaum, and Rebelo (1996a) also report that the estimated value-added returns to scale range from 0.8 to 0.9.
+One possible explanation for this puzzle is that "countercyclical within-industry reallocations" will tend to appear as decreasing returns, because aggregated data on industries are used in estimation.
+Investigating this sort of possibility would be of considerable interest, but is beyond the scope of this paper.